 Since we started Hot Melt last year, we’ve had a few questions (understandably) that I want to address, especially because this is the information that runs rampant in the health space that needs to be squelched once and for all.

 The first is that it’s unhealthy–and to that, I say solidly that NO it is not.

 But it can be–especially if you’re on Pinterest pinning a bunch of fatty keto recipes that only address ketosis and not the nutrition you absolutely still need, regardless.

-Second is that putting your body into ketosis isn’t “natural” and it is bad for you.
-All ketosis is, is your body’s way of letting you know it’s starting to use fat for its primary source of fuel, not sugar.
+The second is that putting your body into ketosis isn’t “natural” and it is bad for you.
+All ketosis is is your body’s way of letting you know it’s starting to use fat as its primary fuel source, not sugar.
 It’s a sign, not a medical crisis!

 It’s a matter of adapting to running on fat vs sugar is all–it’s just getting there that can be problematic.
 The “carb flu” is a symptom of someone becoming fat adapted and brain fog might be one of those symptoms!